rcanton/avs-workshop-guide/workshop-guide/module-1/_index.md

 1. ExpressRoute, for connectivity between Azure VMware Solution and Azure Virtual Networks.

 2. Configure NSX-T to establish connectivity within the AVS environment.

+3. Creation of Test VMs to attach to your NSX-T Network Segments.

+4. Explore some advanced NSX-T features like tagging, creation of groups, Distributed Firewall Features.